Hewlett Packard Enterprise leaders visit Isambard-AI

-Isambard-AI, situated at the National Composites Centre (NCC), is set to become the UK's fastest and most powerful supercomputer, purpose-built for AI research following completion in Summer 2025.
-It will offer capacity never seen before in the UK for researchers and industry to harness the huge potential of AI in fields such as robotics, big data, climate research and drug discovery.
+Isambard-AI is set to become the UK’s fastest and most powerful supercomputer, purpose-built for AI research following completion in Summer 2025.
+It has been ranked 11th fastest in the world in the prestigious TOP500 and will offer capacity never seen before in the UK for researchers and industry to harness the huge potential of AI in fields such as robotics, big data, climate research and drug discovery.

 The visit included high-level discussions on the progress of the Isambard project and potential future collaborations in response to recent UK government initiatives outlined in the AI Opportunities Action Plan.
-HPE were particularly impressed by the unprecedented pace of the Isambard-AI build compared to traditional supercomputing projects, as well as the project's pioneering energy-efficient design and commitment to sustainability.
+The HPE delegation were pleased to hear about the rapid pace of the Isambard-AI build thanks to HPE’s modular data center technology and energy efficient design.

 Director of BriCS, Professor Simon McIntosh-Smith said, “BriCS are delighted to be working in such close partnership with HPE on this groundbreaking project for the UK.
 There’s something quite special about standing on the Isambard site and being able to physically see the methods and planning that has gone in from both sides.
 We’re excited for what the future holds for Isambard and our key partner in HPE.”